Amoako10/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a command that finds all empty files and directories in the current directory and all sub-directories.
+Create a script that displays the 10 newest files in the current directory